Student Support

 one of our Student Psychologists!

-Click the link to read more;
+Click to read more

 The Student Service Centre (SSC) is the center of expertise in the field of student counseling at the University of Groningen.
 The SSC employs student deans, psychologists and trainers to help students with their studies in various areas.
 Among other things, the SSC offers RUG students support with: